agude/agude.github.io/_posts/2018-09-30-my_sons_words.md

 image: /files/my-sons-words/Articulation_by_j_w_orr.png
 image_alt: >
-  A woodcut by J. W. Orr showing a woman using a blackboard to teach young children how to prounce words.
+  A woodcut by J. W. Orr showing a woman using a blackboard to teach young children how to pronounce words.
 ---

 {% capture file_dir %}/files/my-sons-words/{% endcapture %}